mattbierner/pic-plane-support/README.md

 After placing the photo plane, now it's time to capture images using it.
 When you take a photo, Pic Plane will save the view through the current picture plane.

-Using your placed plane, frame a good looking shot using it and then tap the camera button in the bottom bar to capture an image.
+Using your placed plane, frame a good looking shot and then tap the camera button in the bottom bar to capture an image.

 ![Camera button](images/camera-button.png)